How your storage works

 Can Klipr read my emails or other Google services?

 No. Sign-in uses Google for identity (your name and email only).
-The Drive scope is separate and limited to drive.file — Klipr cannot see Gmail, Calendar, Contacts, Photos, or anything outside the files it created.
+The Drive scope is separate and limited to drive.file — Klipr cannot see Gmail, Contacts, Photos, or anything outside the files it created.
+Calendar access is separate, optional, and used only when you enable meeting recording context.

 Are transcripts and comments stored on Klipr?